 What are the risks of angioplasty?

-Keep in mind that the chances of having a serious problem
+Your chances of having a serious problem with this procedure increase with age.

 How do you know if you need bypass surgery?